IOI Group

-IOI Corporation Berhad commonly referred to as IOI, was incorporated on 31 October 1969 as Industrial Oxygen Incorporated Sdn Bhd.
+IOI Corporation Berhad, commonly referred to as IOI, was incorporated on 31 October 1969 as Industrial Oxygen Incorporated Sdn Bhd.
 IOI is one of Malaysia's biggest conglomerates.
-It ventured into property development in 1984, followed by oil palm plantations and refineries in 1985.
-IOI was listed on the Kuala Lumpur Stock Exchange (KLSE) and trading as MYX: 1961—now known as Bursa Malaysia—in 1980.
+It ventured into oil palm plantations in 1983, followed by property development in 1984 and refineries in 1997.
+IOI was listed on the Kuala Lumpur Stock Exchange (KLSE) and trading as MYX: 1961 – now known as Bursa Malaysia – in 1980.

-The group was headed by Lee Shin Cheng, the executive chairman, until his death.
-Lee Yeow Chor is CEO.
+The group was founded and headed by Lee Shin Cheng, the executive chairman, until his death in 2019.
+Lee Yeow Chor is currently the chief executive.